Tech-Meet-Solutions/Bosch_EV_Simulation/README.md

 - Vikas Rathaur
 - Rachna Tripathi

-# The Team secured a Bronze Medal in the Bosch EV Simulation problem statement and the contingent from IIT Bombay bagged the 2nd prize overall!
+# The Team secured a Bronze Medal in the Bosch EV Simulation problem statement and IIT Bombay bagged 2nd place overall!